 Henry Hart Rice Urban Studies Fellowship

-Endowed by the Rice Family Foundation, the Henry Hart Rice Fellowship is awarded to outstanding students in the Master of Urban Planning program who demonstrate a commitment to bringing their scholarship and expertise to bear upon significant urban issues.
-The fellowship provides full tuition support for two new students each year.
+The Henry Hart Rice Urban Studies Fellowship, endowed by the Rice Family Foundation, is awarded to outstanding students who demonstrate a commitment to bringing their scholarship and expertise to bear upon significant urban issues.
+The fellowship provides full tuition support for one new student each year.

 Henry Hart Rice also held key government posts early in his career and helped write the original NYC rent-control rules.
 Mr. Rice served as the chairman of James Felt Realty Services for almost 40 years.
 He was also a governor of the Real Estate Board of New York and a member of the New York City Public Development Corporation.